 Stakeholders also discussed the barriers which impacted families accessing support, namely reluctance to seek help due to fear of stigma and judgement and a lack of access to wider support services due to high demand.
-Stakeholders recognised young people and families experiencing parental imprisonment faced stigma from a range of sources including school peers, service providers, and the media which meant "it is difficult for families and young people to talk about their situation" (P3, stakeholder).
+Stakeholders recognised young people and families experiencing parental imprisonment faced stigma from a range of sources including school peers, service providers, and the media, which meant "it is difficult for families and young people to talk about their situation" (P3, stakeholder).
 This stigma meant that families did not "really know where to turn" (P3, stakeholder) and "there's a lot of closed doors and there's a lot of isolation and that can breed a lot of worry and anxiety" (P3, stakeholder).
 As one grandparent described "it's hard...and we didn't know how to go about getting help" (P7, parent/carers group).
 In addition, stakeholders described families having varied and sometimes complex needs, which would require additional external support but accessing this support for families was sometimes very challenging.
-This was particularly the case in accessing CAMHS services where there were high caseloads and long waiting times, meaning many children and young people could not access support.
-This led to "parents who are really, really frustrated...they feel like they've been pushed away and they've had no support whatsoever even though they tried to get it" (P3, stakeholder).
-Stakeholders were clear that whilst Time Matters provided "early intervention"

-and emotional and wellbeing support around feelings" (P3, stakeholder) they should not be seen as a replacement for CAMHS support.
-P1 described some positive links they had begun to build with clinical psychologists at NHS Merseycare but strengthening links with NHS services was a potential improvement which is discussed in greater detail below.
+This was particularly the case in accessing CAMHS services, where there were high caseloads and long waiting times, meaning many children and young people could not access support ("families are stuck...it takes so long get any type of service from CAHMS" P3, stakeholder).
+This led to "parents who are really, really frustrated...they feel like they've been pushed away, and they've had no support whatsoever even though they tried to get it" (P3, stakeholder).
+Stakeholders were clear that whilst Time Matters provided "early intervention and emotional and wellbeing support around feelings" (P3, stakeholder) they should not be seen as a replacement for CAMHS support.
+However, across the two-year evaluation period, they recognised the growing need for support for children "not quite meeting that [CAMHS] threshold but then equally...need more than early intervention" and that this support needed to be "a more traumainformed approach" (P1, stakeholder).
+Time Matters had therefore allocated budget to employ a psychologist to provide support to young people.